List of characters in the Breaking Bad franchise: Cheryl Hamlin

+Troy Hoffman and Jack Fensky

+Troy Hoffman (played by Lane Garrison) and his sergeant Jack Fensky (played by Billy Malone) are corrupt Philadelphia police officers and former associates of Mike Ehrmantraut and his son Matt.
+They profited from gang activity and offered Matt a cut of dirty money.
+Matt initially refused and was pressured by Mike into accepting it, but the two crooked cops ambushed and killed Matt so he would not report them to their superiors.
+Hoffman and Fensky covered their tracks, but Mike figured out they were responsible for murdering Matt and avenged Matt's death by killing them.

 Old Joe

 Old Joe (played by Larry Hankin) is the owner of a local junkyard.
 He aids Walt and Jesse on several occasions by using his car crusher in addition to sharing his knowledge of the legal limits on police procedure and evidence gathering.
 He also provides the magnet system used to wipe the evidence from Gus's laptop, and constructs the portable laboratory equipment used in the Vamonos Pest undercover meth lab operation.
 In El Camino: A Breaking Bad Movie, Jesse contacts him in order to get rid of Todd's El Camino, which Joe agrees to do for free.
 However, Joe discovers that the police just activated the LoJack GPS tracker, causing him to flee, while advising Jesse, Skinny Pete and Badger to do the same.

+Ken

+Ken (played by Kyle Bornheimer) is a stockbroker with an obnoxious personality.
+He drives a BMW convertible with a license plate reading "Ken Wins" and is often loudly boasting into his Bluetooth headset.
+Ken steals Walter's parking space at his credit union and annoys him with his phone conversation.
+When Walt later sees Ken pulling up at a gas station, he retaliates by shorting the battery of Ken's unattended car with a squeegee, causing it to burst into flames.
+Ken also appears in Better Call Saul, in which Jimmy and Kim con him into ordering expensive Zafiro Añejo tequila.